mulle-sde/mulle-sde/README.md

 mulle-sde log -p "MulleObjC" grep 'foo'
 ```

 ## mulle-sde patternfile

 ![](dox/mulle-sde-patternfile.png)

+Patternfile control the reflection of source files to the project files.
 Manage the *patternfiles* that are used by `mulle-sde list` to classify the
 files inside your project: